2006[1, "4. THE DEFINITE ARTICLE"] tells that "Collective nounts" are used with THE definite article. Examples: "The French, The army, the

 clergy" They are used with definite articles when one is talking about a specific group.

-Why do wiki's "List of collective nouns by subject A-H" lists all collectives with indefinite article?
+Why do wiki's "List of collective nouns by subject A-H" list

 PRACTICAL REALISATIONS OF ENGLISH DEFINITE AND